 If the Top GCC Provider becomes aware of a new node entering a conference by its presence in the Conference Roster and the conference is currently locked and if the possibility exists that the conference may have been unlocked when the node joined (or was invited to) the conference, the Top GCC Provider shall generate a ConferenceLockIndication PDU and send it to the new node by issuing MCS-Send-Data request specifying the Node ID of that node as the Channel ID, specifying High data priority, and including the PDU in the Data field.
-Alternatively, it may send this PDU to all nodes by issuing an MCS-Uniform-Send-Data request specifying the GCC-Broadcast-Channel as the Channel ID, specifying High data priority, and including the PDU in the Data field.
-Although the flag indicating whether the conference is locked or unlocked is included in the information provided to the newly-joined node as part of the connection establishment process, this ensures that if the conference changed its lock state since the connection had been established, that the node is properly notified of the change.
-If there is no possibility that the lock state has changed since the node was joined (or was invited) into the conference (e.g. if the lock state has not changed since the creation of the conference), the Top GCC Provider need not send this PDU.
+Alternatively, it may send this PDU to all nodes by issuing an MCS-Uniform-Send-Data request specifying the PDU in the Data field.
+Alternatively, it may send this PDU to all nodes by issuing whether the conference is locked or unlocked is included in the information provided to the newly-joined node as part of the connection establishment process, this ensures that if the conference changed its lock state since the connection had been established, that the node is properly notified of the change.
+If there is no possibility that the lock state has not changed since the creation of the conference), the Top GCC Provider need not send this PDU.